efatto/e-efatto/mrp_bom_attachment_export/README.rst

 |badge1| |badge2| |badge3|

-This module add an employee to productivity time and a menu to see these productivity time for employee.
+This module add an action to mrp bom and mrp production to export a zip with all attachments from its components.
-Add also a button to retrieve productivity from employee form view.

 **Table of contents**